-(1) Partially withdraw two machine screws located on the side of the fuselage over the baggage door.
+1. Partially withdraw the two machine screws on the side of the fuselage located one fore and one aft of the right rear window.
 These screws are leveling points and the airplane is longitudinally level when a level placed on the head of these screws indicates level.

-(2) To put the airplane in a longitudinally level position on scales, first block the main gear oleos to full extension, then deflate the nose wheel tire until the proper position is reached.
+2. To put the airplane in a longitudinally level position on scales, first block the main gear oleos to full extension, then deflate the nose wheel tire until the proper position is reached.
 For rigging purposes, place airplane on jacks.